sheaffej/roboclaw_driver2/README.md

 A ROS2 node providing a driver interface to the Roboclaw motor controller.

 ---
-This is the ROS2 version of the previous repo which was build for ROS1 ([sheaffej/roboclaw_driver](https://github.com/sheaffej/roboclaw_driver)).
+This is the ROS2 version of the previous repo which was built for ROS1 ([sheaffej/roboclaw_driver](https://github.com/sheaffej/roboclaw_driver)).

 ## Why another ROS Roboclaw driver?
 There are several existing ROS nodes for the roboclaw, including: